 A number of others fandom documentaries have come out since including Frodo is Great … Who is That?
-(2004) about Lord of the Rings fans; Zombiemania (2008) and Doc of the Dead (2014) about zombie movie fans; Comic-Con Episode IV: A Fan’s Hope (2011), which visits the San Diego Comic Con; The People vs George Lucas (2011) dealing with fan dissatisfaction with Star Wars fandom.
+(2004) about Lord of the Rings fans; Zombiemania (2008) and Doc of the Dead (2014) about zombie movie fans; Comic-Con Episode IV: A Fan’s Hope (2011), which visits the San Diego Comic Con; and The People vs George Lucas (2011) dealing with fan dissatisfaction with Star Wars fandom.

 Documentaries About the Paranormal or Pseudo-Sciences

 This includes various documentaries about UFOs, Bigfoot, haunted houses, the prophecies of Nostradamus and any aspect of the supernatural, or subject matters that are fringe science and would normally be regarded as fantastic material.
 These are so prolific in the 2000s that there are entire History Channel series and specials devoted to them.

 – the silent witchcraft and deviltry documentary Häxan (1922)

 – the UFO documentary Unidentified Flying Objects: The True Story of Flying Saucers (1956)

 – Bigfoot in Mysterious Monsters (1976)